acoustic-content-samples/wchtools-cli/README.md

     wchtools delete --server-manifest <manifest>

-will delete only those artifacts that are specified in the named manifest obtained from Watson Content Hub.
+will delete only those artifacts that are specified in the named manifest obtained from Acoustic Content.

 #### Creating a new manifest
 A manifest file can be created based on the results of the artifacts successfully processed by the push, pull, delete and list commands.